-Recently, research teams from Guangzhou Institute of Biomedicine and Health Care (GIBH) of China
+Recently, research teams from the Guangzhou Institute of Biomedicine and Health Sciences (GIBH) of China

-Chimerism is the state in whichGenetically different cells coexist in the same organism.
-Many researchers are now exploring the possibility of using cross-species chimerism with hPSCs to obtain functional human cells, tissues, or organs in large animals.
-Scientists hope that this will solve the problem of shortage of donor tissues and organs.
-However, cross-species chimerism with hPSCs faces great hurdles due to the extremely low chimeric contribution of these important cells.
+Chimerism is a condition in whichGenetically different cells coexist in one organism.
+Many researchers are now exploring the possibility of using interspecies chimerism with hPSCs to produce functional human cells, tissues, or organs in large animals.
+Scientists hope this will solve the problem of shortage of donor tissues and organs.
+However, interspecies chimerism with hPSCs faces major obstacles due to the extremely low chimeric contribution of these important cells.

-In a new study, researchers found thatrapid apoptosis of hPSCs in interspecies embryos was mainly associated with lack of growth and competition with host animal stem cells.
-The new MYCN factor in combination with the anti-apoptotic BCL2 gene effectively overcomes hPSC apoptosis and significantly promotes the formation of chimerism.
+In a new study, scientists found thatrapid apoptosis of hPSCs in interspecies embryos was mainly due to growth deficiency and competition with host animal stem cells.
+The novel factor MYCN combined with the anti-apoptotic gene BCL2 effectively overcomes hPSC apoptosis and markedly promotes the formation of chimerism.

-As a result, scientists managed to isolate livinghuman blood progenitor cells from mice using cross-species chimerism with hPSCs for complementation.
-The obtained samples can be further cultivated and differentiated into various blood cells.
+As a result, scientists were able to isolate livinghuman blood progenitor cells from mice using interspecies chimerism with hPSCs for complementation.
+The resulting samples can be further cultured and differentiated into various blood cells.

 Ultimately, improved hPSCs for cross-species chimerism will lead to advances in tissue and organ transplantation in the future, the scientists believe.